 This can become complicated quickly, especially if you have a diverse and growing music library.
 Luckily, there are services to help you organize your songs.

 And, if you don’t have one already, you might want to subscribe to a streaming music service.
 Google Play Music, Pandora, Spotify and Amazon Prime Music (free for Amazon Prime account members) are some of the most popular options.
-These sites can be great for listening to songs as you would over the radio, buying new songs and organizing your music library.
+These sites can be great for listening to songs as you would over the radio, buying or downloading new songs and organizing your music library.
 Prices vary for these services but expect to pay about $10 a month.

 Digitize More of Your Physical Life